sweng-epfl/public/sdp/ExampleSummary.md

 ## Ferdinand

-I had no particular problems this week.
+I had no particular problems this sprint.
-If anything, I believe I should pick a harder task next time, as my work this week was not very challenging.
+If anything, I believe I should pick a harder task next time, as my work this sprint was not very challenging.

 ## Hubert (Scrum Master)